Debt Collection: Who Owns My Debts?

 Make arrangements to repay

-Once you’ve verified the debt it’s up to you to make an arrangement with the collector to pay it off.
+Once you’ve verified the debt and the debt collector, it’s up to you to make an arrangement to pay off what you owe.
 You can pay it in full or negotiate a settlement.
 Whatever you decide to do, make sure you understand the ramifications and that everything is agreed to in writing.

 Once you've fulfilled your end of the bargain, you'll want to review your credit report again to make sure that the account has been updated to reflect that you paid it off.
 Just keep in mind that the update may take a little while to show up, so you might want to wait 45 days or so before pulling your credit report.